Close

 Phase 2: Appointment Booking and Document Submission

-Step 4: Book an appointment slot at your nearest CVASC center.
+Step 4: Book an appointment slot at your nearest CVASC center using your online certificate.
 During peak seasons (September-November for Canton Fair attendees), appointments fill 2-3 weeks in advance.
 Early booking is essential.

 Phase 3: Processing and Collection

 Step 6: Your application enters the processing queue.
-Standard processing takes 4 working days, though express (2-3 days) and rush (24 hours) services are available at premium rates.
+Standard processing takes 4 working days, though express (3 working days) and rush (2 working days) services are available at premium rates.
+Rush processing requires submission before 11:30 AM and availability is not guaranteed.

 Step 7: Track your application status online using your receipt number.
 You'll receive SMS notification when your passport is ready for collection.

-Step 8: Collect your passport from the same CVASC center.
-Inspect your visa immediately before leaving the counter—verify dates, number of entries, and personal details for accuracy.
+Step 8: Collect your passport from the same CVASC center during collection hours.
+Inspect your visa immediately before leaving the counter—verify dates, number of entries, duration of stay per entry, and personal details for accuracy.
+Any errors must be addressed immediately.

 Processing Timeline and Costs